 Do you have a Birdata question?
 Check the subheadings below to find the answers about how to use Birdata, its functionality, the app, and more.

-Birdata has recently moved to a new platform.
+Birdata has moved to a new platform.
 Most of the information on this page should be correct, but some is in need of quality control.
 Please hold tight while we update this in the coming weeks (17.8.23).
 An updated page should be published by the end of October.

 What is Birdata?
 How does it relate to the Atlas project?

 Birdata was formerly the online tool for entering data into the Atlas of Australian Birds.
 With the redesign, Birdata expands to take in data from the Atlas project and also from various dedicated monitoring projects such as Shorebirds 2020 and WA Black-Cockatoos.

 Do I have to be a BirdLife Australia member to contribute to Birdata?

 No, anyone is welcome to contribute.
 Sign up, learn the Birdata basics, and make your birding count for conservation.

 I’m an existing Birdata user.
 Do I need to create a new login for the new Birdata?